 As temperatures gradually warm every year in New York and New Jersey, tick infestations are growing more common, even in the northern areas.
 Ticks can easily transmit several diseases through their bites, and they aren't just a problem outside; you or your pets are can bring ticks into your home.

-Familiarize yourself with the basic identification and behavior of ticks, and then take steps to prevent and eliminate an infestation today.
+Familiarize yourself with ticks' basic identification and behavior, and then take steps to prevent and eliminate an infestation today.

 What are ticks?

 Ticks can stay on their host feeding for several days.
-After becoming full, they fall off of their host, and onto the ground.
-Depending on their life stage, they will molt and find a new host to feed on, or adult females will lat their eggs.
+After becoming full, they fall off of their host and onto the ground.
+Depending on their life stage, they will molt and find a new host to feed on, or adult females will lay their eggs.